 Pursuant to Mr. Valenzuela's offer letter, if his employment is terminated by us without cause, then he will be entitled to receive continuing payments of his then-current salary for a period of four months, as well as payment of the health insurance premiums for continued coverage under COBRA for a period of six months.
-In addition, in the event of a change in control (as defined in our 2015 Equity Incentive Plan), the unvested shares subject to the equity awards granted to Mr. Valenzuela pursuant to the terms of his offer letter would generally fully vest upon the first anniversary of the change in control, or if earlier, upon certain qualifying terminations of employment or adverse changes to employment terms.
+In addition, in the event of a change in control (as defined in our 2015 Equity Incentive Plan), the unvested shares subject to the equity awards granted to Mr. Valenzuela prior to 2020 and pursuant to the terms of his offer letter would generally fully vest upon the first anniversary of the change in control, or if earlier, upon certain qualifying terminations of employment or adverse changes to employment terms.
+Such acceleration provisions do not apply to equity awards granted to Mr. Valenzuela in and after 2020.

-Other Programs Open to all Employees, Including 401(k) Plan, ESPP, Welfare and Health Benefits

-We maintain a tax-qualified retirement plan that provides eligible U.S. employees, including our named executive officers, with an opportunity to save for retirement on a tax-advantaged basis.
-Eligible employees may make voluntary contributions from their eligible pay, up to certain applicable annual limits set by the Internal Revenue Code of 1986, as amended (the "Code").
-In 2018, we matched 100% of employee contributions, up to 10% of earnings with an annual maximum company matching contribution of \$4,000 in matching contributions per calendar year for each employee and such employee contributions are immediately and fully vested.
-Company matching contributions vest over five years ratably.
+Other Programs Open to all Employees, Including 401(k) Plan, ESPP, Welfare and Health Benefits limits set by the Internal Revenue Code of 1986, as amended (the "Code").
+In 2020, we matched 100% of employee contributions, up to 10% of earnings with an annual maximum company matching contribution of \$5,000 in matching contributions per calendar year for each employee and such employee contributions are immediately and fully vested.
+Company matching contributions vest over four years ratably.
 The 401(k) plan is intended to be qualified under Section 401(a) of the Code with the 401(k) plan's related trust intended to be tax exempt under Section 501(a) of the Code.